jfong701/JShell/README.md

 * pushd
 * pwd

-Details on how to use each command can be found in the program by using the command:
+Details on the usage of each command can be found in the program by using the command:
 ```
 JShell$ man CMD
 ```